omgardner/lan-file-sharer/README.md

 Backend:
 - NodeJS + ExpressJS
 > the backend is acting as both the Model and Controller in the MVC pattern, since the files are statically hosted using ExpressJS

+Testing:
+Backend Testing:
+- `jest` for the test suite
+- `needle` to simulate the http client
+- `eventsource` to simulate the SSE client
+- `stoppable` to stop the http server quickly

 ## Production Build
 The prod build is a work in progress, but when running it it reduces the size of the react bundle sent to the browser.
 It can be run using: `npm run rebuild-prod`.